 - May develop into blisters after continues scratching

-See, there isn’t much about the bed bug bites appearance that distinguishes them from other bug bites other than the fact that they tend to appear in a cluster or line.
+There isn’t much about the bed bug bites appearance that distinguishes them from other bug bites other than the fact that they tend to appear in a cluster or line.
 This could be a result of the fact that bed bugs cannot fly and thus prefer to feed in the same area until they are full.
-Now, in order to really tell them apart from other insect bites, let us look at the distinguishing characteristics of the other common insect bites.

 - Flea bites – have a red spot right in the middle of the bite/ swollen area.
 The bites are mainly found around your ankles and the moist areas around your joints, e.g. armpits, etc.

 - Mosquito bites – look very much like bed bug bites but the only difference is that they do not appear in a cluster, instead they appear randomly on any part of the exposed skin.
-This could be due to the fact that mosquitoes do fly and can pick random places of your exposed skin to have a meal.
+This could be due to the fact that mosquitoes do fly and can pick random places on your exposed skin to have a meal.

 - Hives – hives may be a result of having an allergic reaction to something.
 The way to distinguish between a hive and a bed bug bite is that hives often change location and color, unlike bed bug bites that remain in the same area.